Quick start

 Common mistakes to avoid

-- Do not treat this as an insurance annuity quote.
+- Do not treat this as an insurance annuity quote, lifetime-income promise, or tax answer.

-- Do not ignore fees, taxes, inflation riders, surrender charges, or contract guarantees.
+- Do not ignore fees, surrender charges, riders, guarantees, inflation adjustments, mortality assumptions, or contract rules.

 - Do not mix monthly payments with annual payments without changing payments per year.